Eiliv Austlid

 Eiliv Austlid (6 May 1899 – 15 April 1940) was a Norwegian farmer and army officer who played a pivotal role in assuring the escape of the Norwegian government during the German invasion in 1940.
 Killed in action, he was discredited during and following the war, but his record was restored as a result of a series of articles in the newspaper Dagningen.
 In 2010, he received posthumously the War Cross with Sword, Norway's highest military decoration for valor.

 Biography

-Austlid's father was a folk high school principal from Gausdal.
+Austlid's father was a folk high school principal from Gausdal Municipality.
 After completing examen artium and Non-commissioned officer education, he enrolled and completed the higher division at the Norwegian Military Academy in 1923, followed by the winter warfare division in 1923–24.
-In 1924 he purchased the farm Såstad Søndre in Stange.
+In 1924 he purchased the farm Såstad Søndre in Stange Municipality.
 He served as an aviator scout in the Norwegian army and received infantry training.
 He was promoted to captain in 1938.